 5. Choose a trusted vendor partner who has experience managing software transition projects.
 Know the game plan post-sale.

-Make sure you will be well supported by your vendor during the implementation phase.
-It is important to ask about their experience with implementations like yours and even ask for a training agenda or what their process looks like.
+Make sure you will be well supported by your vendor during the implementation phase and well beyond.
+It is important to ask about their experience with implementations like yours and even ask for a training agenda or outline of what their process looks like.
 Many vendors offer Web-based training to get you going quickly, but does web-based training mean you are left to figure out everything on your own?
 Most people learn best through hands on application in a classroom type setting.
 By having a trainer come onsite to your agency’s location, you will be able to leverage the in person attention from the trainer and discuss processes and protocols specific to your organization.

 HEALTHCAREfirst knows through experience with hundreds of agencies that a thorough implementation is the ticket to agency success.
 EHR software touches every part of your business.
 That’s why we have designed a well-organized, structured approach to implementation success.

 We know that your EHR software is your central nervous system.
 It has agency-wide impact and is critical to every department.
 That’s why we have designed a well-structured plan for getting clients started on the right foot.

 When you come on board as a new customer, we immediately assign a cross-functional team that stays with you throughout our partnership.
 This includes a trainer, project manager, support team, and client success manager.
 Everyone works together with you to ensure your satisfaction and success from implementation and beyond.